 Running a nonprofit, especially one just getting off the ground, can be challenging.
 Because of ongoing issues with compliance, it's critical to have the expert counsel of a small business attorney to ensure that your organization is on solid ground.
-Get in touch with an attorney near you today for a confidential initial review of your tax situation at no charge to you.
+Get in touch with an experienced tax law attorney near you today.